jaranin-b/cucumber-export/README.md

 ###### Discord

 Receive a message in your Discord channel when your test finishes via webhook.
 See how to set up the webhook bot here:

 ```
 {
   type: 'discord',
   enabled: true,
   config: {
-    url: 'https://discordapp.com/api/webhooks/111111111111111/abc-def_ghijklmnopqrstxyz', // The discord webhook url
+    url: 'https://discordapp.com/api/webhooks/xxx/yyy', // The discord webhook url
     onlyFailed: false, // Trigger the hook only for test failure  (default: false)
     showErrors: true,  // Show the error message within slack
     reportUrl: 'https://www.test.report/{uuid}', // The url to access to your detail test report if you have one,
-    tts: false, // enable TTS for the message false by default
+    tts: false, // enable TTS for the message, false by default
     username: 'bot-name' //  alternative name for bot, uses the name it has in discord UI by default if nothing specified
   }
 }